ArtHitParade

 A Benz 50 hp wins the first of these rallies in 1908.
 It is a very good advertising for the brand that decides to launch a model of touring car under the name Prinz-Heinrich-Wagen with a considerably increased power which allows to reach 130 km/h.

-A Benz 75/105 hp Prinz-Heinrich is for sale by Bonhams on November 11 in the house sale of the Bothwell collection near Los Angeles, lot 420 estimated $ 1M.
+A Benz 75/105 hp Prinz-Heinrich was sold for $ 1.87M from a lower estimate of $ 1M by Bonhams on November 11, 2017 in the house sale of the Bothwell collection near Los Angeles, lot 420 estimated $ 1M.

 Built in 1908 or 1909, this car was exported to the US and frequently used by Barney Oldfield.
 A great fan of Benz vehicles, Oldfield was nicknamed the Speed King after driving a Blitzen-Benz at 210 Km/h at Daytona Beach in March 1910.